padawanjonbob/Cyberbasic-2-IDE/README.md

 CyberBasic 2 IDE - Not Official

 CyberBasic 2 IDE is a lightweight development environment built with Tkinter for the CyberBasic 2 programming language.
-It provides a dark-themed interface, syntax highlighting, file navigation, and the ability to run CyberBasic programs directly within the editor.
+It provides a dark-themed interface, syntax highlighting, file navigation, built in docs with search and the ability to run CyberBasic programs directly within the editor.

 CB2IDE.exe must be in the same floder as cyberbasic.exe - If cyberbasic does not run after install, rename cyberbasic file with .exe extension.